 Children, teenagers, and young adults should avoid taking caffeine pills.
-This drug may harm the developing nervous and cardiovascular system in young people.
+This drug may harm the developing nervous and cardiovascular systems in young people.

-Using caffeine regularly, then discontinuing use may lead to temporary withdrawal symptoms.
-These include:
+Using caffeine regularly, then discontinuing use may lead to temporary withdrawal symptoms, including:

 - feeling anxious

 A caffeine overdose is possible in people who take very high doses.
 Extremely high amounts of this drug are toxic and can even be fatal.
 Overdose symptoms include:

 - an erratic heartbeat

 - feeling disoriented or being unable to focus